 Earlier this year, I had Laura write a very informative guest post on my blog.
 It was very well received and I still get comments and positive feedback about it.
 You can read it here.
 I'm thrilled to have her back again, this time for an interview.

 The Waterloo Region Contemporary Music Sessions (WRCMS) is a weeklong series of workshops, concerts, panels, reading sessions, and activities designed to promote and provide opportunities for emerging and early career Canadian and international performers, improvisers, and composers of contemporary music.

-The Toronto Outdoor Art Exhibition is the largest outdoor art exhibition in Canada and has established itself as an important event within the Canadian arts community.
-The three day event is free and open to the public.
+The Toronto Outdoor Art Exhibition (TOAE) is the largest outdoor art exhibition in Canada and has established itself as an important event within the Canadian arts community.
+The three-day event is free and open to the public.
 It attracts over 100, 000 visitors each year.
 This was my second time attending, and this year I did so as a volunteer.

 In this post, I'm going to talk about two incidents that happened around the same time and have very different contexts, but both revolve around an act of vandalism.
 The first incident happened in Athens, Greece and the second was local to me, in Kitchener, Ontario, Canada.